decarlin/prophetic-granger-causality/README.md

 make dream8

+To use PGC, you will need to at least do:

+make lasso.so

 Within R, the data methods take a single data cube as input.
 This cube Z is a list of n by m matrices, where each element of the list is a replicate of n time steps by m genes.
 The result that is returned is a single m by m matrix of gene-gene interaction predictions.